googlearchive/friendlyping/README.md

 - Also in the **Project > Target > Info > URL Types** panel, create a new item and type your bundle identifier in the **URL Schemes** field.

 Don't build and run the client until you have one of the servers running.
-Dont' run 2 servers though :).
+Don't run 2 servers though :).

 ### Go server

-Read the [Go server instructions](server/Go/README.md).
-You can get your Server API Key and Sender ID for your project from its **Download and install configuration** page at https://developers.google.com/mobile.add.
+Read the [Go server instructions](server/Go/README.md) to start up the Go server locally on your machine.

 ### Java server

-Read the [Java server instructions](server/Java/README.md).
-You can get your Server API Key and Sender ID for your project from its **Download and install configuration** page at https://developers.google.com/mobile.add.
+Read the [Java server instructions](server/Java/README.md) to start up the Java server locally on your machine.

 ## How to make contributions?
 Please read and follow the steps in the [CONTRIBUTING.md](CONTRIBUTING.md)